ESL Speaking

 adverse averse differences

 Both of these words indicate opposition and sound similar.
-That’s why they can be a bit confusing, even for Native English speakers.
+That’s why adverse vs averse can be a bit confusing, even for Native English speakers.

 Listen for the “d” sound to distinguish between the two words.
 Most people pronounce the d quite clearly in adverse.